Blog

 Share

-When running a business, especially one grounded in the Entrepreneurial Operating System (EOS®), having a competent Integrator can make the difference between scaling new heights and hitting a growth ceiling.
-But how do you know if your EOS Integrator is truly effective?
-Or, to put it bluntly, does your EOS Integrator suck?
+When running a business grounded in the Entrepreneurial Operating System (EOS®), having a competent integrator can make the difference between scaling new heights and hitting a growth ceiling.
+But how do you know if your integrator EOS is truly effective?

-In this blog, we explore the signs of a failing Integrator, the importance of the Process component in choosing an integrator, and how to ensure your business is on the right track with the right Integrator.
+In this blog, we explore the signs of a failing integrator, the importance of the process component in choosing an integrator, and how to ensure your business is on the right track with the right integrator.

-What is an EOS Integrator?
+What is an Integrator in business?

 Most entrepreneurs realize at some point that what got them here won’t get them there.